The Moreton Papers

 Peter also suffered from a period of ill health which gives some insight into the medical terminology of the time.

-In September 1631 in Westminster, Lady Wake is looking after him:
+In September 1631 in Westminster, Lady Wake was looking after him:

 “I continued not long enough when I was last in England, my phisicke for the scurbute which lingered upon mee all the tyme of my last absence; but my Lady who doth pretend to have a most singular remedy for that disease, doth prepare for mee of her owne makeing & I have allready on 6 dayes using it, found this benefitt; that my apetite is well amended, & I sleepe much better than I used to doe.
 I suspect my spleene may bee distempered.”
 Note.
 Scurbute is Scurvy